YoungKai7/Hosted-Pages/Sections/Gateway Profile Page.md

 Ability to embed PayFabric’s gateway profile page in an iFrame to allow internal admin user to manage gateway account profile from application.

-Before embedding the wallet page, please ensure the following:
+Before embedding the gateway profile page, please ensure the following:

 1. Generate a [Security Token](../../../../PayFabric-APIs/blob/master/PayFabric/Sections/Authentication.md#security-token).
 Assume the token value is @TOKEN.
-2. If updating, retrieve the unique gateway Id, see our [API documentation](../../../../PayFabric-APIs/blob/master/PayFabric/Sections/Payment%20Gateway%20Profiles.md#retrieve-a-payment-gateway-profile) for how.
-Assume the card Id is @GATEWAYID.
+2. If updating, retrieve the unique gateway ID, see our [API documentation](../../../../PayFabric-APIs/blob/master/PayFabric/Sections/Payment%20Gateway%20Profiles.md#retrieve-a-payment-gateway-profile) for how.
+Assume the gateway ID is @GATEWAYID.

 Create a Gateway Profile
 -----------------------------